nuxt-contrib/tib/README.md

   },
 ```

+## FAQ
+- I receive a `WebDriverError: invalid argument: can't kill an exited process` error
+Its a Selenium error and means the browser couldnt be started or exited immeditately after start.
+Try to run with `xvfb: true`

 ## Known issues / caveats

+- If you force exit Node then running commands will keep running (eg geckodriver, chromedriver, Xvfb, browserstack-local)
 - On CircleCI puppeteer sometimes triggers `Protocol error (Runtime.callFunctionOn): Target closed` error on page.evaluate
   - _workaround_: use `chrome/selenium`
 - `runScript` / `runAsyncScript` wont work with functions without a body block ([upstream issue](https://github.com/tunnckoCoreLabs/parse-function/issues/179))
   - _workaround_: use `() => { ... }`
+- On Firefox you cannot run two page functions at the same time, also not when they are async

 ## Thanks
 - [Team Nuxt.js](https://github.com/nuxt/nuxt.js/) for providing a browserstack key to test with